Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 2. the crawler downloads data from Fediverse instances.

-We block the first vector by making the front-end static: the service periodically updates static HTML, Atom and CSV files which are then served from the filesystem by Nginx.
+We block the first vector by making the front-end static: the service periodically updates a static JSON file which is then served from the filesystem by Nginx.
 (We still have to secure Nginx, but that's a better-known problem than securing a custom frontend.)

 The second vector still allows for a number of attacks, which are described below.